AngelDHackerman/AWS_TypeScript-Developer/README.md

 ### 2. Challenge: Inventory Management System

+-
-General Context: The goal of this challenge is to create a robust inventory management system using DynamoDB and Lambda functions.
+  __General Context:__ The goal of this challenge is to create a robust inventory management system using DynamoDB and Lambda functions.
 You'll need to design a DynamoDB table to store inventory items and write TypeScript Lambda functions to handle CRUD operations.
 This will allow for real-time tracking and management of inventory items.

+  __Use Case:__ Retail businesses, both online and brick-and-mortar, can utilize this system to manage their inventory.
+It allows for real-time tracking of products, quantities, and locations, helping in restocking, reducing overstock, and providing insights into sales trends.

 Subchallenge 1: Create an Inventory Table in DynamoDB
 Context: You need a table to store inventory items.